Gurubase/gurubase/README.md

 - No data is sent to external servers except LLM API calls
 - Optional telemetry can be disabled

-### What is Gurubase Cloud?
+### What is Gurubase.io?
-[Gurubase Cloud](https://gurubase.io/) is a hosted version of Gurubase.
+[Gurubase.io](https://gurubase.io/) is a hosted version of Gurubase.
 It's a great way to get started with Gurubase without the hassle of self-hosting.